-Those who can't say "No":
+Those who can't say "No"

-- are people with low self esteem and are often co-dependent; - feel obliged to do whatever is asked of them, even at great personal cost; - often carry deep fears of abandonment and worthlessness; - are compliant, afraid to hurt others and people-pleasers; and - believe others' wants and needs must always take priority over their own.
+- They are people with low self esteem and/or co-dependent; - feel obliged to do whatever is asked of them, even at great personal cost; - often carry deep fears of abandonment and worthlessness; - are compliant, afraid to hurt others and people-pleasers; and - believe others' wants and needs must always take priority over their own.
 (Note the inconsistency in this belief: if it is important that perceived need is met, why is it not important that my need is met?)

-Those who can't hear "No":
+Those who can't hear "No"

-- Are, in essence, controllers: 'the Bulldozer' (driving straight through others' boundaries) or 'the Mole' (ignoring the boundary above ground); - are raised to believe someone else will always 'do' (pay the cost) for them; - are not happy as others quickly learn not to spend time with them by choice; - live without forethought of the consequences or effect on others; and - often team up with those who can't say "No".
+- They are in essence controllers: 'the Bulldozer' (driving straight through others' boundaries) or 'the Mole' (ignoring the boundary above ground); - are raised to believe someone else will always 'do' (pay the cost) for them; - are not happy as others quickly learn not to spend time with them by choice; - live without forethought of the consequences or effect on others; and - often team up with those who can't say "No".

-Those who can't say "Yes":
+Those who can't sav "Yes"

-- are avoidant; - have very high boundaries; - are intensely aware of (maybe even disturbed by) their own neediness; - are often incapable of caring for or helping anyone else; - have often denied their own desire to the extent they can only feel disturbed wariness of others' needs; and - often express strong opinions about those they see as unnecessarily needy 'parasites on society'.
+- They are avoidant; - have very high boundaries; - are intensely aware of (maybe even disturbed by) their own neediness; - are often incapable of caring for or helping anyone else; - have often denied their own desire to the extent they can only feel disturbed wariness of others' needs: and - often express strong opinions about those they see as unnecessarily needy -'parasites on society'.

-Those who can't hear "Yes":
+Those who can't hear "Yes"

-- are self-sufficient and dislike being dependent; - believe their value lies in helping others, not being helped; - can't bear to ask for help from others; - if offered help, refuse it or accept it under duress as it diminishes their 'helping others' ethos and sense of self-worth; and - are often the same people that can't say "No".
+- They are self-sufficient and dislike being dependent; - believe their value lies in helping others, not being helped; - can't bear to ask for help from others;